Features ▾

 Copied!

-Is WhatsApp Really Safe in 2025?
+TL; DR - Is WhatsApp Really Safe in 2025?

-WhatsApp's Security Architecture: The Promise of End-to-End Encryption
+WhatsApp's Security Architecture & End-to-End Encryption

 So, is WhatsApp safe to use?
 In theory – yes.
-In practice – it’s complicated.
+In practice, it’s complicated.

-• Shared media files (such as photos, videos, and documents)
+• Shared media files (photos, videos, documents)

 • Voice messages